 A Weekend in Wiltshire

-Attraction-packed Wiltshire cuts a verdant swathe through southern England - 40 per cent of the county is classed as an Area of Outstanding Natural Beauty.
+Attraction-packed Wiltshire cuts a verdant swathe through southern England.
 High chalk downs and gentle valleys characterise the landscape, which is home to chocolate box villages (Lacock, Tisbury, Castle Coombe) charming market towns (Malmesbury, Devizes, Bradford-on-Avon) and a top-notch cathedral city (Salisbury).
+40 per cent of the county is classed as an Area of Outstanding Natural Beauty.

 Wiltshire is famous for its ham, white horses and, above all, for its many prehistoric monuments.
 In fact, it's got more than any other county in England.
 In this guide, we'll explore some of these places that shine a light on our ancient past, visit a couple of castles, and point out a few other fascinating places along the way.